raodnik/Term-paper-OE5450/README.md

 Hi, I’m DurgaRaoN

-  I’m someone who is passionate about Computational Engineering, Machine Learning.
+  I’m someone who is passionate about Computational Engineering, Machine Learning and Dynamic analysis on offshore structures.

-  Currently, I'm Masters student at the Indian Institute of Technology, Madras.
-I'm majoring in Ocean Engineering and my minor is Machine Learning.
+  Currently, I'm working as a subsea engineer at a MNC company.
+I majored in Ocean Engineering from IIT Madras

   My main driver is Matlab, but I'm also proficient in Python and C++.